Types of Staff at WCHC

 Clinical Nurses assess the nature of patients’ presenting problems.
 They perform some procedures, provide health teaching, and have appointments with patients for client intake and smoking cessation.

 Community Health Workers work on issues that affect the health of the broader community.
-They work with many partner agencies, and run group programs for youth, seniors, parents of young children, and the farming community.
+For instance, they work with many partner agencies, and run group programs for youth, seniors, parents of young children, and the farming community.

 Counsellors (Therapists) provide mental health support and education to individuals, families, couples and community groups.

 Family Physicians and Nurse Practitioners (NPs) work together to assess, diagnose, treat and manage episodic and chronic illness.
-They work with patients and families in appointments and take part in some group programs.
+Specifically, they work with patients and families in appointments and take part in some group programs.

 Health Promoter identifies broad factors and policy issues that affect community health.
 The Health Promoter supports the work of Woolwich Healthy Communities and its sub-groups.